Holo5/Engine/README.md

 Game enfine of the Holo5 and Habbo Discovery game.

 ## Documentation
-A documentation will be provided soon.
+A documentation will be provided soon...